 In my opinion It is better to teach specific techniques / project like a napkin with cross stitch, a scarf in crochet , sewing a pillow rather than a general all encompassing course.
 The success in mastering one technique and project will spur the students to join for more such courses from you.

 You will have to decide on a curriculum where you can demonstrate to the whole class rather than individually which can cause a lot of stress.
-Atleast you are better off that way.
-But that does not mean that you do not have to attend to students individually
+You have to agree, it is less straining to teach a number of students together than each one individually – takes a lot of your time too.
+But that does not mean that you do not have to attend to students individually.

 Make decisions on ‘how many projects will be taught’ and ‘duration of the class’

 Decide on the sequence of teaching – My suggestion is to teach difficult techniques early in the class – this will ensure that the freshness of mind at the start will make the student more receptive than at the end of the class

 Step 4 Cost of the course